refractionPOINT/lce_doc/docs/events.md

 Platforms: Windows

+**Temporarily unavailable.**

 ### SENSITIVE_PROCESS_ACCESS
 This event is generated when a process gains sensitive access through a remote process handle or a remote thread to sensitive operating system processes like lsass.exe on Windows.

 Platforms: Windows